 Aquascutum’s original rubber coating invention is not suggested, because one would easily overheat.
 If you want ultimate stay-dry performance, fabrics like Gore Text or Event fabric would be better suited, however I think they just don’t look right on such a traditional garment.

-There was a time when leather was used frequently for trenches, however, it reminds me more of the 1970′s and 1980′s.
-Moreover, it is usually heavier and you will not get as much use out of it.
-German WWII officers were infamous for their black leather trenches.
+There was a time when leather was frequently used for trenches.
+German, WWII officers were infamous for their black leather trenches.
 Out of respect for the victims the Third Reich, black leather trench coats should never be worn.

-Traditional colors include khaki, sand and stone as well as navy blue.
+The most traditional color is camel / khaki.
+Other popular colors include sand, stone as well as navy blue or black.
 Today, you can find them in black, yellow red or and every other color under the sun.
 Personally, I own three trench coats – the first is a vintage coat in black from Burberry, the second is a light khaki/sand color, and the third is a darker khaki, also from Burberry.
-It may seem obvious, but bear in mind the lighter the color the more easily it is stained.
+It may seem obvious, but bear in mind the lighter the color the more quickly it is stained.
 For that reason, I would never consider taking anything but a dark trench coat with me for travel purposes.
 Just like with any other garment, think about when and where you will wear it before you buy.

 3. Raglan Sleeves

-The alternative story of the sleeve was told by Graeme Fidler, which claims that Lord Raglan wanted to help soldiers to keep warm and hence devised a garment made from a potato sack, which was slit at the neck and slashed diagonally across the corners to allow the arms to move freely.
+According to Graeme Fidler, Lord Raglan wanted to help soldiers to keep warm and hence devised a garment made from a potato sack, which was slit at the neck and slashed diagonally across the corners to allow the arms to move freely.
 Why anyone would want to imitate the style of a potato-sack coat, I have no idea, but there you have it.

 However, I would agree that it is easier to put on a raglan-sleeved coat, which was the original reason Raglan wanted such a coat (according to one story).